International Student Admissions

 International applicants must supply certified translations of all documents not in English.

 All international applicants must submit proof of English language proficiency.
 This must be provided in one of the following ways as part of your application requirements:

-The Test of English as a Foreign Language (TOEFL) exam meeting the minimum score of 100 on the online portion or 600 on the written portion.
+The Test of English as a Foreign Language (TOEFL) exam meeting the minimum score of 100 on the Internet-Based Test (iBT) or 600 on the Paper-Based Test.
 Information about the TOEFL can be found at the ETS TOEFL website.

-Uploading an unofficial transcript to your application showing a degree obtained from an undergraduate or graduate institution where English is the primary language of instruction.
+Uploading a transcript to your application showing a degree obtained from an undergraduate or graduate institution where English is the primary language of instruction.

-Uploading an unofficial transcript to your application showing at least one year of full-time advanced study at an institution where English is the primary language of instruction in addition to your unofficial undergraduate transcript.
+Uploading a transcript to your application showing at least one year of full-time undergraduate- or graduate-level study at an institution where English is the primary language of instruction in addition to your unofficial undergraduate transcript.

-TOEFL scores are valid for two years from the test date.
-Applicants whose scores were received over two years ago must retake the test and resubmit their current scores with the admissions application.
 Applications should request that TOEFL send results to school code 2171.
 We will not be able to verify your TOEFL score unless our school code is entered.
-TOEFL is the only English proficiency test accepted by the School of the Arts.

 Important Visa Information